Steven Hotze: Criminal indictment

 In April 2021, Hotze attended a fundraiser on behalf of Republican state Attorney General Ken Paxton, as well as businessman Mike Lindell, a prominent Trump ally and 2020 election conspiracy theorist.

 In April 2022, Hotze himself was charged in connection with the bizarre 2020 incident with the air conditioning repairman; a Harris County grand jury indicted him on one count of unlawful restraint and one count of aggravated assault with a deadly weapon.
-The air conditioning repairman also fired a civil suit against Hotze and his LCGC group.

-In an April 2020 deposition, Hotze said under oath that lacked any knowledge of surveillance or investigation of the air conditioning repairman.
-This claim was apparently contradicted by a transcript of a phone call made by Hotze to U.S. Attorney for the Southern District of Texas Ryan Patrick, on October 17, 2020, two days before the repairman was attacked.
-The phone call was recorded by Patrick, a Trump appointee, and the transcript was made public in May 2022, as part of prosecutors' disclosure of evidence they intend to use against Hotze.
-In the call, Hotze sought to get federal authorities to stop a white van that he claimed to be moving phony ballots as part of an election rigging scheme, and said that one of his investigators was prepared to confront the repairman himself: "In fact, he told me last night, 'hell ... the guy's gonna have a wreck tomorrow night.
-I'm going to run into him and I'm gonna make a citizen's arrest.'"
-Patrick rejected Hotze's request; it is unclear what he did with the recording afterward.

 George Floyd protests

 After nationwide protests following the murder of George Floyd reached Texas in early June 2020, Hotze called Governor Abbott's office on June 6 and demanded Texas Army National Guard soldiers be sent to Houston with "the order to shoot to kill if any of these son-of-a-bitch people start rioting like they have in Dallas, start tearing down businesses — shoot to kill the son of a bitches.
 That's the only way you restore order.
 Kill 'em.
 Thank you."
 When The Texas Tribune obtained and published Hotze's message on July 3, Hotze himself shared it on Facebook.
 Senator Cornyn called it "absolutely disgusting and reprehensible".